 Forward Forwards a received message to other destination address(es).

-Save Contact Stores or updates the phone numbers and e-mail addresses in the sent message into your Contacts.
+Save Contact Stores the callback number, e-mail address, and numbers in the received message into your Contacts.

 Save as Templates Stores the message as a template for future messages.

 Lock/Unlock Locks or unlocks the selected message.